Trantuan24/JobInsight_Data_Pipeline/README.md

 ## License

-MIT © 2025 JobInsight Team
+MIT © 2025

 ---

-**Built with ❤️ for the Vietnamese job market intelligence community**
+**Built with ❤️ for Vietnamese job market intelligence**